agramonte/CGAdMob/README.md

 1. Add the project CGAdMob

+2. Add the extra string value to deployment section.
+If you are using a function that needs an Id you need to replace the 0 with your id.
+Otherwise 0 is fine for AdMob.

+deployment{
+	android-extra-strings='(gps_app_id,0)'
+}

 2. Set the a banner ad unit and an interstitial ad unitId:

 SetGoogleAppKey("banner ad unit id", "interstitial ad unit id”);